Metropolitan Borough of Wigan: Transport

 Lamb's Cottage railway station, Flow Moss railway station and Glazebury and Bury Lane railway station closed.

 Leigh is one of the largest towns in the UK without a railway station.
 Westleigh station, on the Bolton and Leigh Railway, closed in 1954.
 Leigh and Tyldesley stations on the Tyldesley Loopline were closed in 1969.

 The Leeds and Liverpool and Bridgewater canals meet in Leigh town centre.
 The M6 motorway crosses the west of the borough, and serves Ashton-in-Makerfield at junctions 23 and 24 (north only) and 25 (south only), Wigan at junction 25 (south only), Wigan/Orrell at junction 26 and Standish junction 27.
 The M58 motorway, to Liverpool, terminates at junction 26 of the M6 near Orrell.
-The dual carriageway A580 East Lancashire Road linking Liverpool to Manchester crosses the south of the borough.The A579 runs from Bolton to the M6 via Atherleigh Way, which runs from the west of Atherton, bypassing Leigh town centre to reach the East Lancashire Road at the Warrington border.
+The dual carriageway A580 East Lancashire Road linking Liverpool to Manchester crosses the south of the borough.
+The A579 runs from Bolton to the M6 via Atherleigh Way, which runs from the west of Atherton, bypassing Leigh town centre to reach the East Lancashire Road at the Warrington border.

 Twinning

-The Metropolitan Borough of Wigan has one twin town in France.
+The Metropolitan Borough of Wigan has one twin town in France – Angers in the Pays de la Loire.
+The arrangement was established in 1988.